afknapping/homer/README.md

 ### Fire it up

-    $ foreman start
+    $ nf start

-(We would need to start gulp (to generate the stuffz) and jekyll (to generate the page) seperately but Foreman wraps that for us.
-See [Using a Procfile to streamline your local development](http://mattstauffer.co/blog/using-a-procfile-to-streamline-your-local-development) for more info.)
+...which starts Gulp and Jekyll.
+See [Using a Procfile to streamline your local development](http://mattstauffer.co/blog/using-a-procfile-to-streamline-your-local-development) for more info.